Advanced Computer Science with placement (MSc)

 - Web and Social Computing

-Graduates from this course will be ideally placed to pursue a number of careers, such as systems architects, programmers and software developers, and could also pursue a research career via doctoral studies.
+Graduates from this course will be ideally placed to pursue a number of careers, such as systems architects, programmers and software developers, and will be in a strong position to pursue a research career via doctoral studies.

-Applicants will normally possess a good (2.1 or above) honours degree in computer science, computing or a cognate subject.
+Applicants will possess a 2:2 honours degree in computer science, computing or a cognate subject.

 Applicants whose first language is not English are normally expected to meet the minimum University requirements (e.g. 6.5 IELTS, with at least 6.0 in each area).